pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

 # Getting Started with Pachyderm Hub

-Pachyderm Hub is a platform for data scientists where you can run your analysis pipelines, control versions, and track provenance of your data.
+Pachyderm Hub is a platform for data scientists where you can version-control your data, build analysis pipelines, and track the provenance of your data science workflow.

-This section walks you through the steps of creating a cluster in Pachyderm Hub so that you do not need to worry about the underlying infrastructure and get started using Pachyderm right away.
+This section walks you through the steps of creating a cluster in Pachyderm Hub so that you do not need to worry about the underlying infrastructure and can get started using Pachyderm right away.

 <!--Follow the steps below to configure your first Pachyderm pipeline or
 watch the 2-minute [Getting Started Screencast](../tutorials/screencast-opencv.html).-->

 **Note:** Pachyderm Hub enables you to preview Pachyderm functionality free of charge by removing the burden of deploying Pachyderm locally or in a third-party cloud platform.
-Currently, Pachyderm Hub clusters cannot be turned into production clusters.
-This functionality might be supported in later releases.
+Currently, Pachyderm Hub is in beta so clusters cannot be turned into production clusters and should only be used for easy development and testing.
+Production-grade functionality will be supported in later releases.

 ## How it Works